What happened in the Russian Revolution?

 By midday, the Bolsheviks controlled Petrograd.
 The only place left to fall to them was the former home of the Tzar, called the Winter Palace, where the members of the Provisional Government were.

-It would not be until the next day that troops entered the palace and finally removed the last of the politicians.
+It would not be until the next day that troops entered the palace and removed the last of the politicians.

 Once in power, Lenin began a more radical change to Russian society.

-The Bolsheviks then established the Cheka, a secret police force, in December 1917 to combat counter-revolutionary activities and maintain their grip on power.
+The Bolsheviks established the Cheka, a secret police force, in December 1917 to combat counter-revolutionary activities and maintain their grip on power.

 Next, the Constituent Assembly, which had been elected in November 1917 to draft a new constitution for Russia, was dissolved by the Bolsheviks in January 1918 when it opposed their policies.